If you have any questions, or want more information on global data center decommissioning, contact us today.

 Colocated data centers can offer rented space for organizations to use for data hosting and storage.
 A colocation, also referred to as a “colo” will usually provide the data center infrastructure for clients.
 This includes the real estate, power, climate control, bandwidth and security.
 This multi-tenant data center option is usually a more cost-effective option for businesses rather than managing this in-house.

-Micro-modular data centers, also referred to as “Micro MDCs”, are small data centers set up in containers that are designed to help bring computing closer to where data is generated.
+Edge data centers are small data centers set up near where computing power is needed, typically near population centers or where data is being generated and used.
 Carriers and service providers are using these to bring their data centers closer to consumers to help speed up storage, processing and analysis of data nearby.
 This helps drive better performance, response times and innovation.

 General Decommissioning Options